sjsu-library/langchain-streamlit-chatbot/README.md

 ## Steps:
 1. Vector database
 - Downlaod Chroma, Langchain.
-- Put the data file (here is in csv format, could be other format) at DATAPATH
+- Put the data file (here is in csv format, could be other format) at DATAPATH.
-- Run saveChromadb.py
+- Run saveChromadb.py.
 - Get the chroma file from DBPATH.
 - Use podman to launch the Chroma server with the chroma file: